incepter/react-async-states/packages/docs/docs/api/producer-function.md

 | `emit`        | set the state from the producer after its resolve, this to support intervals and incoming events from an external system (like ws, sse...) |
 | `select`      | returns the state of the desired async state, by key or source                                                                             |

-We believe that these properties will solve all sort of possible use cases, in fact, your function will run while having access to payload from the render, from either the provider and subscription, and can be merged imperatively anytime using `mergePayload` obtained from `useAsyncstate`.
-And also, execution args if you run it manually (not automatic).
+We believe that these properties will solve all sort of possible use cases.
+In fact, your function will run while having access to payload from the render, from either the provider and subscriptions, and can be merged imperatively anytime using `mergePayload` obtained from `useAsyncstate` and also execution args if you run it manually (not automatic).

 So basically you have three entry-points to your function (provider + subscription + exec args).

 Your function will be notified with the cancellation by registering an `onAbort` callback, you can exploit this to abort an `AbortController` which will lead your fetches to be cancelled, or to clear a timeout, for example.

 The `aborted` property is a boolean that's truthy if this current run is aborted, you may want to use it before calling a callback received from payload or execution arguments.
 If using a generator, only yielding is sufficient, since the library internally checks on cancellation before stepping any further in the generator.

 The following functions are all supported by the library: